hugovk/docutils/docutils/docs/dev/rst/alternatives.rst

   enabled with an explicit command-line option or config file setting.
   Even then, an interactive prompt may be useful, such as:

-      The file.txt document you are processing contains a "system" directive requesting that the ``sudo rm -rf /`` command be executed.
+      The file.rst document you are processing contains a "system" directive requesting that the ``sudo rm -rf /`` command be executed.
 Allow it to execute?  (y/N)